AdamPlaskitt/CS1830-LightsOut/README.md

 * Open the command prompt
 * Enter and run the following:
   * `python -m pip install --upgrade pip`
-  * `python -m tkinter`
   * `pip install pygame`
   * `pip install SimpleGUICS2Pygame`
+  * `pip install PyAutoGUI`

+To use tkinter, which I think is need but not 100% certain, I now have a copy of it on a memory stick and can give it to those who need it.
+It should come standard with python 3 onwards, to check it is there navigate to `C:\Users\Adam Plaskitt\AppData\Local\Programs\Python\Python37-32\Lib` for windows users, and check that a file called tkinter exists.
+As stated above I have copied this file to a memory stick and can give it to anyone who needs it.

-These install both tkinter (a prerqusite for SimpleGUICS2Pygame) and SimpleGUICS2Pygame (a simplegui emulator package)
+These install both PyAutoGUI (a mouse and keyboard handler) and SimpleGUICS2Pygame (a simplegui emulator package)

 When using SimpleGUICS2Pygame (simplegui) you want to import it as: